Best Headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy in 2019.

 Read the full review: Koss Porta Pro

-If you’re serious about sound quality and they fit your budget, what are you waiting for?
+But if you’re serious about sound quality and they fit your budget, what are you waiting for?

 Read the full review: Grado SR325e